plivo/plivo-browser-sdk2-examples/README.md

-## Plivo Browser SDK v2.2 Example
+## Plivo Browser SDK v2.1 Example
-*This Plivo example shows how to use all the features in Plivo WebSDK 2.0 using a simple webphone demo.
+*This Plivo example shows how to use all the features in Plivo Browser SDK 2.1 using a simple webphone demo.
 This demo helps in making phone calls from web browser to both sip addresses and PSTN phone numbers without installing any plugins.*

 ![plivo-websdk-2.0-example](img/callscreen.png)